Sadliquid/AVP_ASSN2/README.md

 # AVP_ASSN2
-This is a Git Repository for my Advanced Programming Module Assignment 2
+This is a GitHub Repository for my Advanced Programming Module Assignment 2